 Transfer Registration NT

-If you have gone to the Northern Territory to live, you must change your interstate vehicle registration to the NT within 3 months of settling there.
+If you have moved to the Northern Territory to live, you must change your interstate vehicle registration to the NT within 3 months of settling there.
 If you do not, your vehicle will be legally unregistered, even if it is registered in another state or territory.
-Find out how to transfer registration NT.
+This is how to transfer to the NT.

 If the vehicle is more than 5 years old, it needs a Motor Vehicle Registry (MVR) vehicle inspection and compliance check from an authorised inspector.
 The cost of doing this is already included in your registration fee.

 You must go in person to an MVR office with documents required for transfer, eg, evidence of identity, garaging address and ownership, as well as fees to be paid.

 The checklist will help you transfer registration to the NT.